DiSaber/Hourly-Tracker/README.md

 # Hourly Tracker
-Simple hourly wage tracker to show the amount earned in realtime!
+Simple hourly wage tracker to show the amount earned in real-time!